PatchGuard bypass at runtime

 The source code of the driver (C/C++) that disables kernel patch protection (KPP) at runtime is available for $2,499 USD ("Software work") non-exclusive.
 The source code also includes a DSE bypass at runtime (a manually mappable driver) what with you can load your unsigned driver with nt!_DRIVER_OBJECT.

 Notice that there is no need to bypass PatchGuard (PG) if you just need a DSE bypass to load your unsigned driver.
 You can purchase the DSE bypass separately.
-Bypassing DSE is subject to a 0x109_20_CI!g_CiOptions PatchGuard bug check if you're not doing it properly.
+Bypassing DSE is subject to a CRITICAL_STRUCTURE_CORRUPTION (109) CI!g_CiOptions+0 CI.dll 0x109_0_CI!g_CiOptions PatchGuard bug check.

 [+] Secure boot supported